 By marriage

 Citizenship by marriage is another way individuals can gain dual citizenship.
-If your spouse is a citizen of another country, you may have the right to citizenship with a reduced residency period.
-Spain’s naturalization process takes ten years for most foreign nationals; however, the spouse of a Spanish citizen can gain Spanish nationality after one year of residency.
+If your spouse is a citizen of a foreign country, you may have the right to citizenship with a reduced residency period.

 By investment